arlina-espinoza/uc_crowdfunding/README.txt

 Description
 ===========
-Defines an Ubercart product feature to turn any product into a "crowdfunding style" donation product.
+Defines an Ubercart product feature to turn any product into a "crowdfunding style" donation product, in which users may donate towards a goal before a dateline is reached.
-Allows a product to have a dateline and an amount as goal.
-If the goal is not met by the deadline, the "Add to cart" button is disabled.
 Two options are available:
  1 - Disable donations if current date is after dateline
      OR if target amount is reached.
  2 - Disable donations if current date is after dateline
      (allows donating past target amount).
-Defaults can be set at global or node class level, and as any
-Ubercart feature, can be added or edited for every node.
+Defaults can be set at global or node type level, but can also be added or edited for every product node.

 Tips
 ====